AhmadChX/keymap-config/README.md

-# Silakka54 – VIAL Keymap Config
+# VIAL Keymap Config

-Custom keymap configuration for the **Silakka54** split keyboard using VIAL.
+Custom keymap configuration for split keyboard using VIAL.
 Tailored for daily work, coding, and general productivity.

 ---

 ## Notes

-- Optimized for split ergonomic use with minimal hand movement.
-- Layer toggles are positioned for fast, intuitive switching.
-- Built to be flexible — layout will evolve as needs change.
-- I’ll keep refining this as I run into limits or new ideas.
+Silakka54

 Two versions are available: `main` and `alt`.
 I'm currently using `main` as the default.

+Halcyon Kyria

+Has One version
 ---

 ## How to Use

 1. Open the **VIAL** application.
 2. Go to `File > Load saved layout...`
-3. Select the **silakka54.vil** file from this repo.
+3. Select the file of which you want to use from this repo.